ShadiRahimfallah/used-capital-misallocation/README.md

 FIGURES.txt           transcript: the numbers behind every plotted curve TABLES.txt            transcript: the numbers behind every table
 ```

+The two Appendix C comparison economies — the tail-pinned comparison
+(`cf_calib_B/`) and the tail diagnostic (`cf_etap/`) — are not included in this
+package.
+They are available from the author on request.
+Without them,
+`tables.m` still produces every other table; only the Appendix C rows for these
+two economies are left blank.

 ## Where each table and figure comes from